anthonyjlower/calcutta-react/README.md

 ## Installation
 After cloning the repo simply run `npm install` to and then `npm start` and you should be set

+You will need to change the URL for the socket connection on the index.js file, and for the API requests in App.js

 ## Future Additions
 * Currently the app only supports Men's College Basketball Tournament, in the future we would like to be able to handle other tournaments as well
 * More data analytics showing trends in auctions